GaloyMoney/blink-mobile/README.md

 ## Start

-Prerequisite -- Follow the instruction [getting started](https://reactnative.dev/docs/getting-started) to have the correct setup.
+Prerequisite -- Follow the instructions to [set up React Native](https://reactnative.dev/docs/getting-started).

 Clone into the project